 \section{Abstract}

-Compared with quantum coherence, multilevel quantum coherence offers a hierarchical classification that enables a more refined characterization.
-In this paper, we investigate multilevel coherence and introduce two $\alpha$-affinity-based indicators to quantify it, which exhibit a range of desirable properties.
-We further define $\alpha$-affinity-based indicators of multipartite correlation and analyze their properties.
-Finally, we explore and establish the relationship between these multilevel coherence indicators and the multipartite correlation indicators, thereby clarifying the connection between multilevel coherence and multipartite correlation.
+Unlike standard quantum coherence, multilevel quantum coherence provides a hierarchical structure that enables a more refined characterization of quantum superposition.
+In this paper, we investigate multilevel coherence and introduce two $\alpha$-affinity-based indicators to quantify it, both of which satisfy several desirable properties.
+We further define $\alpha$-affinity-based indicators for multipartite correlation and analyze their properties.
+Finally, we establish relationships between these multilevel coherence indicators and the multipartite correlation indicators.